minibolt-guide/minibolt/guide/bonus/bitcoin/ordisrespector.md

 ## Preparations

-* Set the next environment variables
+* Login as "admin" user (for a MiniBolt environment) or your assigned user with `sudo` permissions, and set the next environment variable

   ```sh
   $ VERSION=24.0.1